gautamritvik/SupeNux/README.md

 </p>

 # About SupeNux
 This is the official source code for SupeNux, an OS made on Linux technology.
-SupeNux is a AI-powered and powerful OS, with capabilities that (no offense,) even Linux can't do in someways.
+SupeNux is a AI-powered and powerful OS, with capabilities that (no offense) even Linux can't do in someways.
 Here are some (planned) features:
 **1. Clean homescreen**
 - With the new and original homescreen design, with the start menu as simple as a red dot on the bottom-left corner.
 When you click the red dot, you get the "start miniu", which is "mini" + "menu", which is a bar with apps on the bottom.
 Then, on the ball, there is a little arrow symbol right next to it.
 When you drag that to the top-right to the screen, you can get the big start menu, which is a fullscreen computer tab with all of the apps you have on your computer.
 - On the "start miniu",  there is a search bar at the end, and you can search for apps on your computer.